 - February 2015: Offered “Your Next Steps for the New Website” sessions for web content editors to help departments begin working on developing content for their sites.
 Provided a Web Content Checklist.

 - March 2015: Offered “Writing for the Web” training sessions for campus which covered content strategy, best practices, brand/voice/tone, and style and grammar.
 Taught by our new Web Content Manager, Josh Bishop.

 - April 2015: Began collecting “bio” information to create faculty/staff profiles.

 - Summer 2015: Began the process of building out top tier or “phase one” pages/sections.
 These sections include areas like the homepage, news, events, directory, admissions, research, arts, campus life, about, visit, give, alumni, parents, the academics homepage, and a new catalog.

 - August 10, 2015: Launched “phase one”.

-- Fall 2015: After the launch of “phase one,” we’ll turn our attention back to working with departments/offices on finalizing their content, providing training in the new CMS OU Campus, and launching those sections.
-This will be an ongoing process of working on and launching department sites on a rolling basis throughout the 15-16 academic year.
+- Fall 2015: With the launch of “phase one,” we’re now working with departments/offices on finalizing their content, providing training in the new CMS OU Campus, and launching those sections.
+This is an ongoing process of working on and launching department sites on a rolling basis throughout the 15-16 academic year and beyond.

 Please reach out to Web Communications at any time with questions or comments: firstname.lastname@example.org.